jontiben/eu4-war-explorer/README.md

 - More information on the timeline
 - Some sort of indicator whenever you can press ESC to return to a window

-This project was written entirely in Python using Pygame for the UI.
-Other external libraries used are math, codecs, re, os, zipfile (used for decompressing compressed savefiles), tkinter (used for the file selection dialog), and datetime.
+This project was written entirely in Python using Pygame and tkinter for the UI and PIL for modded map processing.

 To contact me, please send me a friend request on discord where I am jontiben#7855.